-Section 3.11 of the Airport Environment Strategy 2019-2024 sets out our key objectives in relation to soil and land management, and our action plan sets out how these will be achieved.
+Section 3.11 of the AES sets out our key objectives in relation to soil and land management, and our action plan sets out how these will be achieved.
 Our objectives are to:

-Section 3.11.5 of the Airport Environment Strategy details our five-year soil and land management action plan.
+Section 3.11.5 of the AES details our five-year soil and land management action plan.

 Underground storage tank (UST) strategy

 USTs are considered to be the greatest risk to soil and groundwater at Sydney Airport.
 To manage the risk, Sydney Airport ensures regular integrity testing of its own tanks is carried out.
 Tenants are required to also include UST monitoring in their Environmental Management Plans and report these results to Sydney Airport.
 Groundwater monitoring wells have been installed in the vicinity of all USTs, with ongoing groundwater monitoring to ensure the early detection of any leaks.